 They both do so.
 And, as he awaits his certain death, Lewis reflects on the fact that his heroism will never be acknowledged by anyone: ‘He did not care, nay, he rejoiced in the brave obscurity.
 He had never sought so vulgar a thing as fame.’

 In another plot development that will become a cliché, Lewis is subsequently captured by an enemy, Fazir Khan, and finds that his captor is kind enough to reveal all his plans: ‘Because I have a liking for a bold cockerel like thee, I will speak unwisely.
 The days of your people are numbered.
 This very night there are those coming from the north who will set their foot on your necks.’
-Khan then fails to kill him, thereby enabling Lewis to foil the evil machinations of which he’s been forewarned.
+Khan makes the mistake of not killing him, thereby enabling Lewis to foil the evil machinations of which he’s been forewarned.

 I know that I should also be impressed by the fact that Buchan is doing something quite bold with this book of two halves.
 Alice says at one point that ‘it is the old fallacy of man that the domestic excludes the heroic’, and I think Buchan is trying to live up to that promise, to show us the adventurer unable to live like a normal person, and to suggest that the inability to find romance at home is a flaw.

 I should be impressed, but actually I’m not.
-Because I don’t think Lewis works as a character: we’re supposed to believe he’s both the glamorous, restless explorer who inspires his friends, and also the really annoying lovelorn fool who makes Hamlet look decisive.
+Because I don’t think Lewis works as a character: we’re supposed to believe he’s both the glamorous, restless explorer who inspires the worship of his friends – and also the really annoying lovelorn fool who makes Hamlet look decisive.
 And it simply doesn’t work.
-It’s all very well trying to show us a hero with feet of clay, but the adventure hero we meet is too implausible for us to accept his human failings.
-Which suits me fine: keep him implausible and give him some Russian agents and native insurgents to fight.
+It’s all very well trying to show us a hero with feet of clay, but the adventure hero we subsequently meet is too implausible for us to accept his human failings.

 He was a little shy man, one of the unassuming tribe of students by whom all the minor intellectual work of the world is done, and done well.
 It is a great class, living in the main in red-brick villas on the outskirts of academic towns, marrying mild blue-stockings, working incessantly, and finally attaining to the fame of mention in prefaces and foot-notes, and a short paragraph in The Times at the last.